Rack of test tubes in a microbiology lab

 With program approval, up to 9 credits of coursework may be accepted from other graduate institutions.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-For well-prepared advanced students, the program may decide to accept up to 6 credits numbered 300 or above completed at UW–Madison toward fulfillment of minimum degree and minor credit requirements.
-This work would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
+For well-prepared advanced students, the program may decide to accept up to 6 credits numbered 300 or above completed at UW–Madison toward fulfillment of minimum graduate degree credit requirements.
+This work would not be allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-The program may decide to accept up to 9 University Special student credits as fulfillment of the minimum graduate residence, graduate degree, or minor credit requirements on occasion as an exception (on a case-by-case basis).
-UW–Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
+The program may decide to accept up to 9 University Special student credits as fulfillment of the minimum graduate degree credit requirement.
+UW–Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation